-Who are the Russian individuals or businesses targeted by new E.U. sanctions?
+Who are some of the high-profile Russians facing international sanctions?

 Very little is known about Vaino, even though he is Putin’s top aide.
 When he was appointed in 2016, the BBC reported that he had not given any press interviews and that his public biography was slim.

-The E.U. said he plays “an active role in Kremlin decision-making process by taking part in the Russian ‘Security Council’ and influencing the elaboration of decisions by the president in the field of Russia’s defense and national security.”
+The E.U. listed him, saying he plays “an active role in Kremlin decision-making process by taking part in the Russian ‘Security Council’ and influencing the elaboration of decisions by the president in the field of Russia’s defense and national security.”

 Sergei Shoigu